 I believe that this phase does not require such an important comment.

-Without good data modeling, applications are destined to cause major problems in the future.
-Failures in modeling can lead to slowdowns, a drop in performance and in some cases the solution will be a complete refactoring of the app.
+Without good data modeling, applications are already destined to cause major problems in the future.
+Failures at this stage can cause slowdowns, reduced performance, and in some cases the solution will be a complete refactoring of the app.

 Here in our example we can see which tables will be needed in our app, which fields we will have in each table and how they relate to each other.